lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-The vertex shader (`scn_vtx.glsl`) needs to be updated now that the uniform not only contains the projection matrix but also de view matrix:
+The vertex shader (`scn_vtx.glsl`) needs to be updated now that the uniform not only contains the projection matrix but also the view
+matrix:

 ```glsl
 #version 450